How A Defense Lawyer Can Help If You’re Accused Of A Federal Crime

 Houston Federal Defense Lawyer

 A federal crime conviction has serious penalties that can forever change your life.
-If you are facing a possible conviction of such a crime, you will need experienced representation.
-Ned Barnett can help you understand your rights.
+If you are facing a possible conviction of such a crime, you will need experienced representation - and an attorney with a successful track record.

 There are numerous reasons why a crime may be charged at the federal level, including: